Velvet (singer)

-Jenny Marielle Pettersson (born 5 November 1975, Helsingborg, Sweden), professionally known as Velvet, is a Swedish dance-pop singer.
+Jenny Marielle Pettersson (born 5 November 1975), professionally known as Velvet, is a Swedish dance-pop singer.
 She has released two albums since her 2005 debut in the music industry and her first eight singles have all achieved a top-twenty peak on the Swedish Singles Chart.

 Early life

 Velvet moved from Helsingborg to Stockholm in 1993 to study ballet at Balettakademien.
 She soon took singing lessons at a dance school where she "got a voice".
 She worked at Wallmans cabaret where she discovered that singing was what she really wanted to do.
 She then toured for eight years as a choir singer and dancer to major artists such as Lena PH, Markoolio, Carola, Sanne Salomonsen, Orup, Meat Loaf, Martin Stenmarck and Jessica Folcker.

 Velvet was also a part of the house choir for the Swedish Eurovision organisation for five years and traveled to the various Eurovision Song Contests across Europe.